TylerRenfro/portfolio-2023/_written-comm/heuristic-evaluation.md

 Issue

 {:.text-xl .mb-5}
-**It’s hard for users to get help.** There isn’t a quick and efficient way to contact the restaurants.
+It’s hard for users to get help.
+Users have no quick and efficient way to contact the restaurants.
 Even on the contact page, the only way to reach out is to fill out a form.
-It’s not fast enough for users who have questions that need answers immediately.
+This process is not fast enough for users with questions that need immediate answers.

 {:.text-xl .mb-5}
 There is contact information available for each location on the website.
 However, finding that information is a little challenging.
 To find that info, users need to first go to the locations page, find the location pin on the map, click a location, and finally, a page with all the location information will show.